L. D., Albania Director

-Amy has been a high school English, Psychology, and Critical Thinking teacher for the past three decades in six U.S. states and six countries.
+Amy has been a high school English and Psychology teacher for the past three decades in six U.S. states and six countries.
 She drafted the national anti-trafficking curriculum that has been used in selected Albanian middle and high schools for many years.
 She has served as an editor of numerous English language teaching materials and taught English on TV as part of the Educational Broadcasting Service in Korea.
-In addition to her social work with trafficking victims in Albania, she has also worked with former political prisoners in Burma, orphans in India’s largest slum, and at-risk high school students in Arlington, VA.
+In addition to her social work with sex trafficking survivors in Albania, she has also worked with former political prisoners in Burma, orphans in India’s largest slum, and at-risk high school students in Arlington, Virginia.

-Alison met AAGW founder Amy Sebes while at Stanford University, and Alison has also been a volunteer with AAGW since its founding.
+Alison met AAGW founder Amy Sebes while at Stanford University and has been a volunteer with AAGW since its founding.
 After earning her MA, Alison spent 10+ years as a researcher at NASA investigating aviation safety and automation issues.
-She's held several volunteer positions in her local community and currently works for Mission College in Santa Clara, California.
+She has held several volunteer positions in her local community and is currently a Research Analyst at West Valley College in Saratoga, California.